Bira/octopus-carnival/_drafts/wir-mm3-4e-howler.md

 There's some fuzzy edges in their lore.
 It mentions howlers attacking people in the middle world and in the Underdark, mentions associations with shadar-kai, but gives the creature an Elemental origin.
 I think they might fit better as either Natural or Shadow.
 Fortunately origin doesn't influence stats.
+Alternatively you might go the other way and make them a type of demon.

 ## The Numbers